RosalindHook/assignment3_SQL/README.md

 * Key changes using ALTER and DELETE are as follows:

   1. Adding a column for book availability to the 'books' table (initial default set as TRUE - in stock);
   2. Adding a column showing whether a book has been returned to the 'borrowed_books' table (initial default set as FALSE - not returned);
   3. Adding a column to track the number of books borrowed by each wizard to the 'wizards' table;
-4. Adding a new table (table 7) overdue_books
+  4. Adding a new table (table vii) overdue_books.

 * These modified tables enable new scenarios and queries to be made.
 Again, these all relate to the overarching scenario of being a librarian in a magic library.